-I certify that the biomass used to produce (fuel and/or process energy) at the facility is sourced from land that was cleared or cultivated prior to January 1, 2008, and actively managed or fallow, and non-forested since January 1, 2008.
-Biomass has not been so ourced from land that is protected by international or national law or by the relevant competent author ority for nature protection purposes.
-I further certify that geographical shapefiles or coordinates of plot boundaries (farm, plantation or forest) accurately represent the source of biomass used under this fuel pa athway.
-All crop-based and forestry-based feedstocks used for LCFS fu el pathways must meet the following sustainability requirement: MaintainBy submitting this form, (Fuel Pathway Holder or Applicant) accepts responsibility for the information herei n provided to CARB.
-I certify under penalty of perjury under the laws of the State of California that I have personally examined, and am familiar with, the statements and information submitted in this document.
-I can ertify that the statements and information submitted to CARB are true, accurate, and complete.
-Signature Print Name & Title Date
+I certify that the biomass used to produce \\\\\\ (fuel and/or process energy) at the \\\\\ facility is sourced from land that was cleared or cultivated prior to January 1, 2008, and actively managed or fallow, and non-forested since January 1, 2008.
+Biomass has not been sourced from land that is protected by international or national law or by the relevant competent authority for nature protection purposes was cultivated and narvested ir i accordance with all local, State, and ted erai ruies and permits .
+I further certify that geographical shapefile es or coordinates of plot boundaries (farm , plantation or forest) accurately represent the source of bioma ass used under this fuel pathway. perjury under the laws of the State of Ca e information herein provided to CARB.
+I lifornia that I have personally examined, a this document.
+I certify that the statemen nd complete. and am familiar with, the Signature Print Name & Title Date

-(3) Fuel Pathways 2028 Requirements.
+(5)(6) Fuel Pathways 2028 Requirements.

-(1)(A) Existing certified pathways.
-Beginning with the 2028 data year reported in the 2028 AFPR, pathways utilizing biomass under section 95488.9(g)(1) must must at least meet the sustainability requirements for biomass under section 95488.9(g)(1)(A) and maintain continuous third-party sustainability certification under an Executive Officer approved certification system.

-- 1. All feedstocks at the point The chain-of-origin custody evidence for sustainable biomass must be certified by meet requirements of section 95488.8(g)(1)(B)1. through 3.; - Certificates identifying the exact volume, mass or other measurement of biomass must accompany the sustainable biomass from Feedstock First Gathering Point to the fuel producer. - (B) New Fuel Pathway Applications.
-Beginning January 1, 2028.
-Fuel quantities reported under, new fuel pathwayspathway applications utilizing feedstocks not certified bybiomass under section 95488.9(g)(1) must at least meet the sustainability requirements for biomass under section 95488.9(g)(1)(A) and maintain continuous third-party sustainability certification under an Executive Officer approved certification system. - The chain-of-custody evidence for sustainable biomass must meet requirements of section 95488.8(g)(1)(B)1. through 3.; - Certificates identifying the exact volume, mass or other measurement of biomass must accompany the sustainable biomass from Feedstock First Gathering Point to the fuel producer.
+- (A) Existing certified pathways.
+Beginning with the 2028 data year reported in the 2028 AFPR, which is submitted in 2029, pathway holders of pathways utilizing biomass under section 95488.9(g)(1) must (A) must at least meet the sustainability requirements for biomass under section 95488.9(g)(1)(A2) and maintain continuous third-party sustainability certification under an Executive Officer approved certification system. - 1.
+The chain-of-custody evidence for sustainable biomass must meet requirements of section 95488.8(g)(1)(B)1. through 3...; - Certificates identifying the exact volume, mass or other measurement of biomass must accompany the sustainable biomass from Feedstock First Gathering Point to the fuel producer. - (B) New Fuel Pathway Applications.
+Beginning January 1, 2028, new fuel pathway applications utilizing biomass under section 95488.9(g)(1)(A) must at least meet the sustainability requirements for biomass under section 95488.9(g)(1)(A2) and maintain continuous third-party sustainability certification under an Executive Officer approved certification system. - 1.
+The chain-of-custody evidence for sustainable biomass must meet requirements of section 95488.8(g)(1)(B)1. through 3.; - 2.
+Certificates identifying the exact volume, mass or other measurement of biomass must accompany the -sustainable biomass from Feedstock First Gathering Point to the fuel producer.